2025-ilaria/project-/conclusion.md

 ---

-Our project on the **Teatro Massimo di Palermo** demonstrated the powerful synergy between **semantic web technologies** and **Large Language Models (LLMs)** in the context of cultural heritage enrichment.
+Our project on the **Teatro Massimo di Palermo** showed how **semantic web technologies** and **Large Language Models (LLMs)** can work together to improve the way we document and understand cultural heritage.
+We noticed that the **ArCo knowledge graph** was missing important information about this famous opera house, so we followed a step-by-step approach to collect, check, and organize details about its history, architecture, and cultural significance.
-Starting from a striking data gap in the **ArCo knowledge graph**, we applied a structured methodology to retrieve, validate, and formalize missing cultural, architectural, and historical information about one of Italy’s most iconic opera houses.

 ---